foliant-docs/foliantcontrib.includes/README.md

         <include>$baz#master$path/to/doc.md</include>

     Note that in the second example the default revision (`develop`) will be overridden with the custom one (`master`).

+`includes_map`
+:   Enables generation of the `includes_map.json` file containing information about files inserted using the includes preprocessor.

+    From this file, third-party services can receive information about the presence of inclusions in files, for example, to check links using a linter.

 ## Usage